ListsOpinionHiT Classics

 Tyler Fischer

-The versatile mimic knows firsthand what happens when you anger Big Tech, Inc. It hasn’t stopped him from co-starring in the upcoming Daily Wire western “Terror on the Prairie.”
-Nor did it prevent him from speaking out against vaccine mandates, the kind that ignore natural immunity as well as the vaccine’s limitations.
+The versatile mimic knows firsthand what happens when you anger Big Tech, Inc. It hasn’t stopped him from co-starring in the upcoming Daily Wire western “Terror on the Prairie” and “Lady Ballers.”
+Nor did it prevent him from speaking out against vaccine mandates, the kind that ignores natural immunity as well as the vaccine’s limitations.

 He’s already shown a willingness to stand tall against comedy groupthink.
-It’s one reason Fischer’s star may rise faster than expected in 2022.
+It’s one reason Fischer’s star continues to rise in 2024.

 JP Sears